-The characteristics of the American sports broadcasting brand are reflected in the ESPN logo and its entire visualization.
-The right tilt symbolizes constant motion, while the red color represents the energy, passion, and aggression characteristic of all types of sports competitions.
+The ESPN logo and its entire visualization reflect the characteristics of the American sports broadcasting brand.
+The right tilt symbolizes constant motion, while the red represents the energy, passion, and aggression characteristic of all sports competitions.

 ESPN: Brand overview

 ESPN is the largest American media group.
-It owns various types of sports broadcasting: satellite television, cable channels, radio network, and a website.
-It is located in Bristol, Connecticut, and was founded in July 1978 by Scott and Bill Rasmussen.
-Disney Media Networks now owns it.
+It owns various types of sports broadcasting, including satellite television, cable channels, a radio network, and a website.

 Meaning and History

-The company has only had two logos throughout its existence: the debut and the current one.
+The company has only had the debut and the current logos.
 They differ significantly from each other, as designers changed both graphic and textual elements.

 What is ESPN?